12 Best Beaches in Oahu, Hawaii | Hawaii Beach Guide

 Parking: You can park alongside the beach road of Ala Moana Beach Park.
 Magic Island has it’s own parking lot, but basically, park where you can find an open stall.
 Dog-friendly: No.

-Waikiki Beach is the icon known to Hawaii, attracting over 4 million visitors a year.
-You can find it by its smell– cheap ABC store coconut tanning oil.
 Spanning Queens Beach to Duke Kahanamoku Beach and the Illikai Hotel, the beach is convenient and popular with tourists staying in Waikiki.
-Sands can be a little gritty and the ocean bed might have tiny coral pebbles, but there have been many honu (turtle) sightings here.
+Sands can be a little on the coarse side compared to other beaches here and the ocean bed might have tiny coral pebbles, but there have been many honu (turtle) sightings here.

-6. Royal Hawaiian Beach: Tourist style beach
+6. Royal Hawaiian Beach: the classic Waikiki beach

 Royal Hawaiian Beach: Be where all the action is!
 This is the central part of Waikiki Beach passing over some of the major hotel players in Waikiki spanning the Moana Surfrider to Royal Hawaiian Hotel.
 You can board sunset catamarans (aka “the booze cruise”), catch occasional outrigger canoe regattas, to hear live music streaming from Duke’s Restaurant.
 At night, it’s a lovely beach to walk as it’s lightly lit so you feel safe.
-Further by the Duke Kahanamoku statue, there are surfing classes and surfboard rentals.
+By the Duke Kahanamoku statue, there are surfing classes and surfboard rentals.

 7. Waimea Bay: